algosup/2023-2024-project-3-virtual-processor-team-1/Documents/TestPlan.md

 Mainly, we need to test the documents and our program.

-As far as our program is concerned, we need to test that there are no significants bugs, and that all the features presented in the functional specification operate as intended.
+As far as our program is concerned, we need to test that there are no significant bugs, and that all the features presented in the functional specification operate as intended.
 Also as we work on different platforms (Windows and macOS) we have to check if all the features work correctly.

 For our document it is important to ensure their quality of its content, provide a clear communication with our client, make sure all of them could understand all the documentation.
-We will also check grammatical and typography errors.
+We will also check grammatical and typographical errors.

 ## 3. Testing type
 ### 3.1 Unit test